F0lak/dm_open_ref/ref/atom/var/vis_contents.md

 effect.

-Being in a visual contents list counts as a [reference](/DM/garbage) for anything in the list, the same way that being on the map or inside of a movable counts as a reference.
+Being in a visual contents list counts as a [reference](/ref/DM/garbage.md) -mfor anything in the list, the same way that being on the map or inside of a movable counts as a reference.